When I hear someone say, “I got dumped” I cringe. Why? Because the word “dumped” sounds really harsh, mean and

-The best advice I can offer someone who got broken up with was said to me by a dear friend (who is actually a guy.)
+The best advice I can offer someone who got broken up is something that was said to me by a dear friend (who is actually a guy.)
 Here it is:

 “I can’t tell you to step off the roller coaster of emotion (because that is a very personal-and likely innate tendency) but I can offer you the advice I’ve gleaned from a wise woman on Divorced Girl Smiling.
 Savor and be grateful for the intense and exciting experiences and emotions when you begin dating.
 The pain in your chest is not heartbreak, but excitement that needs a little more breath.
 So, breath deeply, smile and jump into the deep end.
 You are a thriving, self-confident and dynamic person.
 Go have fun and don’t let others’ choices reflect on your self-acceptance (don’t take it personally.)
 Have the time of your life.”